CrowdHailer/me/2025-01-02/the-evolution-of-a-structural-code-editor/index.md

 ## Why build a structural editor?

 Structural editors, also known as projectional editors, enhance writing, editing and understanding code.
-Unlike traditional text-based editors, these tools treat code as a structured, hierarchical data structure rather than a flat sequence of characters.
+Unlike traditional text-based editors, these tools treat code as a structured tree rather than a flat sequence of characters.

 *This structured data may be the Abstract Syntax Tree(AST) of the represented program, however it can also be a different structure.
 For this post I won't quibble over the differences.*